Digressive/VLC-Basic-Digital-Signage/README.md

 # VLC-Basic-Digital-Signage

-Small Windows batch script that uses VLC to play a configurable folder of media, in an endless loop, fullscreen and without any UI elements.
+Small Windows batch script that uses VLC to play a configurable folder of media, in an endless loop, full screen and without any UI elements.

 Please consider supporting my work: